 - It pays to use natural gas for your foodservice cooking operations based on the costs associated with the average foodservice kitchen.
 Did you know that restaurants use up to three times more energy per square foot compared to any other type of commercial facility?

-- Restaurants use 3 to 5 times more energy per square foot compared to any other type of commercial facility which is equivalent to the energy used annually in 22 homes.
+- Restaurants use three to five times more energy per square foot compared to any other type of commercial facility which is equivalent to the energy used annually in 22 homes.
 This is why using high efficiency, natural gas foodservice equipment in your commercial kitchen can help you save significantly on your foodservice operating costs.

 Source: PG&E Foodservice Technology Center (FSTC)